More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Methodology

-In our user study, each individual section starts with the image containing a single PSO: the foreground PSO, and participants are asked about their comfortability level of sharing this object.
+In our user study, each section begins with an image containing a single foreground PSO, and participants are asked about their comfortability level of sharing this object.
 The initial question is necessary to obtain a baseline perceived privacy level (PPL).
-The participants then view a row of images showing the same foreground PSO, paired with a single background PSO different for each image, and a ranking question that asks for the change in their comfortability.
-They are also asked about the rationale behind their ranking choice (optional open-text answer).
+The participants then view a row of images showing the same foreground PSO that is paired with a single background PSO different for each image, and are asked for the comfortability level for the same foreground PSO.
+They also rank the effect of background PSO on the degree of change and are asked about the rationale behind their ranking choice (optional open-text answer).
 The branch logic design is utilized according to their ranking.
-In the final stage, participants view a row of images including the same foreground PSO, the background PSO ranked with the lowest decrease in their comfortability level (lowest PPL effect) paired with the remaining background PSOs.
-The final stage also includes an optional question asking to describe whether and in what way the lowest-ranked background PSO influenced the comfortability level of the foreground PSO when combined with other background PSOs.
+In the final stage, participants view a row of images including the same foreground PSOs, the background PSO ranked with the lowest decrease in their comfortability level (lowest PPL effect) paired with the remaining background PSOs.
+The final stage also includes an optional question asking to describe whether and in what way the lowest-ranked background PSOs influenced the comfortability level of the foreground PSO when combined with other background PSOs.

-All ratings were provided on a Likert scale (1-5) where 1 indicated "not comfortable at all" and 5 "very comfortable."
-We deliberately asked for the comfortability level instead of PPL since it is easier for participants to interpret while still capturing the level of privacy in a more natural form.
-Table~\ref{tab:comfort_privacy_mapping} in Appendix~\ref{appendix:additional_tables} shows the inverse mapping between comfortability level and PPL.
-The complete set of survey questions is provided in the Appendix~\ref{appendix:full_survey_cafe}.
+All ratings used a 5-point Likert scale, where 1 indicated ``not comfortable at all'' and 5 ``very comfortable''.
+We asked for comfortability level instead of PPL since it is easier for participants to interpret while still naturally capturing the perceived privacy.
+Table~\ref{tab:comfort_privacy_mapping} in Appendix~\ref{appendix:additional_tables} shows the inverse mapping between the comfortability level and PPL.
+The complete survey questionnaire is provided in the Appendix~\ref{appendix:full_survey_cafe}.